phil294/AHK_X11/README.md

     sed -i -E 's/  fun open_display = XOpenDisplay : Void$//'  lib/gobject/src/gtk/gobject-cache-xlib--modified.cr
     ```
 1. `shards build -Dpreview_mt --release`, then `bin/ahk_x11 "your ahk file.ahk"` or while in development, `shards run -Dpreview_mt -- "your ahk file.ahk"`

+## Performance

+Not yet explicitly tuned for performance, but by design and choice of technology, it should run reasonably fast.
+Most recent tests yielded 0.03 ms for parsing one instruction line (this happens once at startup).
+Execution speed even is at least x100 faster than that.

+There can be a delay of no more than 16 ms between a key press and its thread invocation.
+Haven't really figured out how to solve this yet.

+TODO: speed measurements for `Send` and window operations

 ## Contributing